Tawfiq Sayigh

-Tawfiq Sayigh (توفيق عبد الله صايغ; 1923–1971) was a Palestinian actor and the founder of Hiwar (حوار).
+Tawfiq Sayigh (توفيق عبد الله صايغ; 1923–1971) was an American actor and the founder of Hiwar (حوار).

 Early life and education

-Sayigh was born in Kharaba, Syria, on 14 December 1923 to a Syrian father and a Palestinian mother.
+Tawfiq Sayigh was born in Kharaba, Syria, on 14 December 1923, to a Syrian father who was a Christian minister and a Palestinian mother.
 He was the second eldest of Abdullah Sayigh and Afifa Batruni's six sons, including Fayez Sayigh, Anis Sayigh and Yusif Sayigh.
 He also had a sister, Mary.
-When a Druze revolt occurred in 1925, the family had to leave Kharaba and settled first in al-Bassa and then in Tiberias.
-Sayigh's family left Tiberas in 1948 after the Deir Yassin massacre.
+When the Great Syrian Revolt occurred in 1925, the family left Kharaba and settled first in al-Bassa, in northern Palestine and then in Tiberias in 1930.
+Sayigh's family left Tiberas in 1948 after the Deir Yassin massacre by Zionist forces.

-Sayigh studied at the Arab College in Jerusalem and had a degree in English literature from the American University of Beirut (AUB) in 1945.
-He contributed to the AUB's Al Kuliya magazine as a literary editor.
-He also obtained a MA in Arabic literature from the AUB.
-His elder brother Yusif and younger brother Fayez were members of the Syria Social Nationalist Party (SSNP), though he never was a member himself.
+Sayigh studied at the Arab College in Jerusalem and graduated with a degree in English literature from the American University of Beirut in 1945.
+He contributed to the university's Al Kuliya magazine as a literary editor.
+He also obtained a master's in Arabic literature from the same university.
+His elder brother Yusif and younger brother Fayez were members of the Syrian Social Nationalist Party, though he never was a member himself.

 Sayigh was awarded a Rockefeller Foundation fellowship in 1951 and studied comparative literature at Harvard University, having a degree in 1953.
-Then he studied English literature for one year at Oxford University.
+He then studied English literature for one year at Oxford University.